PhilCK/philck.github.com/_posts/2015-04-06-brace-initialization.md

 ---
 layout:     post
-title:      Hair Pulling MSVC Brace Initialization
+title:      Hair Pulling MSVS Brace Initialization
 date:       2015-04-06 08:05:06
-summary:    One of these infuriating moments
+summary:    One of those infuriating moments
 categories: General
 tags: 		C++, MSVS,
 ---

 We've all had one of those moments where you can't figure out what the hell is going on.
-You've changed something and all hell has broken loose, mostly the frustration and bewilderment is due to need a rest or at least a change of gear.
-When porting some code that I had been working on with Clang over to MSVC it all together stopped working.
+You've changed something in your code and all hell has broken loose, most of the time this is to due to needing a rest or at least a change of gear.
+When porting some code that I had been working on with Clang over to MSVS it all together stopped working.
 After a few expletives I was quite surprised to find out it that was due to double brace initialization combined with only a `single` element.

 ### TestCode

-Curious to what was going on I did the following little [test](http://pastie.org/10048059) in MVSC 2013 (Update 4).
+Curious to what was going on I did the following little [test](http://pastie.org/10048059) in MSVS 2013 (Update 4).

 {% highlight cpp %}